Kosciuszko Bridge: Construction of eastbound bridge

-Demolition and construction of westbound bridge
+Demolition of 1939 bridge

 Part of the original structure was set to be demolished by controlled explosion in summer 2017 so that work on the new westbound bridge could begin soon after.
 This type of demolition, beginning with Governor Cuomo personally pushing the button to detonate the bridge, saved seven to nine months compared to if the entire bridge had been carefully dismantled.
 The new westbound span and pedestrian/bike lanes would be ready in 2020, providing the bridge with extra traffic capacity.
 Initial reports speculated that the explosion date would be July 11.
 Instead, the main span of the bridge was lowered onto a barge, and the approaches would then be exploded.
 This updated plan was meant to be environmentally friendly since less of the bridge would be scattered into the creek below.
 At the time there was no date set for the actual demolition.

 The old bridge's main span was lowered onto two barges tied together, and on July 26, 2017, the main span was shipped to New Jersey to be recycled.
 This marked the completion of the first phase of the old bridge's demolition.
 The approaches to the former main span were demolished on October 1, 2017, with the detonation of 944 small explosive charges.
 This was the largest explosive demolition in New York City and the first of a bridge there.
 The state would recycle the twenty trusses from the approaches, which weigh a combined 22,000,000 lb.

+Construction of westbound bridge

 Afterward, construction started on the westbound bridge.
 Work progressed quickly, and in May 2019, Cuomo announced that the westbound bridge would open by that September.
 The opening date of the westbound bridge was later revised to August 29, 2019.
 The westbound bridge opened as scheduled on that date, though pedestrians and bicyclists were allowed to cross the day before.

 As part of the construction of the westbound span, it was announced that a 7 acre park would be built in the unused space beneath the Brooklyn approach, and would open in 2020.
 The park, to be named "Under the K", would contain four segments: a pathway called the Arm, a multi-use zone called K-flex 1, a performance space called K-flex 2, and a waterfront seating area called Creekside.
+In 2022, a set of plaques dedicated to Tadeusz Kościuszko were dedicated on the bridge.